Woodcraft Folk: The Creed

 Until relatively recently the creed ended with a cry of 'How' rather than 'Peace'.
 This has been changed because the pseudo-Native American origin (with the patronising attitude implicit in its use) of the word 'How' does not match Woodcraft's policy of respect for other cultures.

-Another alternative ending to group meetings involved the Folkmarshal and the Herald exchanging the following:
+Members generally count in songs or the creed by shouting 'Ish, Ash, Osh' rather than counting.
+This is also of pseudo-Native American origin.